f4exb/sdrangel-docker/readme.md

 Kitematic is a GUI application to monitor and configure containers live.
 You can check the [home page here](https://kitematic.com/).
 Although flagged as "legacy" in Docekr documentation it still alive on Github.

-For Linux you can check the [Github repository](https://github.com/docker/kitematic) where a .deb package is available.
+You can check the [Github repository](https://github.com/docker/kitematic) where a .deb package is available.
 Arch users will find a package in the AUR.

-FYI in Windows/DD4W the download page is directly accessible from the menu opened by right clicking on the tray whale icon.
-Then follow instructions...
-However Windows/Hyper-V is not a viable solution as emntioned previously.

 <h3>Portainer</h3>

-Kitematic may not be completely functional in Linux.
+Kitematic may not be completely functional.
 Then Portainer can be a good alternative or complement.
 Moreover Portainer has a richer functionality like showing the subnet to which a container belongs.

 Portainer is a web application that is simply started as a container itself.
 It is started with this Docker command:

-Linux: `docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer`

-Windows: `docker run -d -p 9000:9000 --name portainer --restart always -v /var/run/docker.sock:/var/run/docker.sock -v C:\ProgramData\Portainer:/data portainer/portainer`
+`docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer`

 Then you simply open a browser page at: [http://localhost:9000](http://localhost:9000).
 You can use a different port on the host by changing the port mapping in the Docker run command.